vuejs/router/packages/docs/guide/advanced/composition-api.md

 ## `useLink`

-Vue Router exposes the internal behavior of RouterLink as a Composition API function.
-It gives access to the same properties as the [`v-slot` API](../../api/#router-link-s-v-slot):
+Vue Router exposes the internal behavior of RouterLink as a composable.
+It accepts a reactive object like the props of `RouterLink` and exposes low-level properties to build your own `RouterLink` component or generate custom links:

 ```js
 import { RouterLink, useLink } from 'vue-router'